rovellipaolo/NinjaUri/README.md

 ### Locally:
 To execute NinjaUri in your local machine, you need `Python 3.6` or higher installed.
-Just launch the following command, which will install all the needed Python dependencies.
+Just launch the following commands, which will install all the needed Python dependencies and add a `ninjauri` symlink to `/usr/local/bin/`.

 ```
 $ make build
+$ make install
 ```

 ### Docker: